History of Croatia (1995–present): Kosor government (2009–2011)

 Jadranka Kosor assumed the head of the government following Sanader's resignation.
-Kosor introduced austerity measures to counter the economic crisis and launched an anti-corruption campaign aimed at public officials.
+Kosor continued with her predecessor's policy of integration into European Union She also had to introduce austerity measures to counter the consequences of the 2008 financial crisis and launched the anti-corruption campaign aimed at public officials.

 Jadranka Kosor signed an agreement with Borut Pahor, the premier of Slovenia, in November 2009, that ended Slovenia's blockade of Croatia's EU accession and allowed Croatian EU entry negotiations to proceed.

 In the first round of the 2010 presidential election the HDZ candidate Andrija Hebrang achieved an embarrassing 12% claiming third place, the lowest result for an HDZ presidential candidate ever.
 Ivo Josipović, the candidate of the largest opposition party, the Social Democratic Party of Croatia, won a landslide victory in the resulting runoff on 10 January.

 Ivo Sanader tried to come back in HDZ in early 2010, but was then ejected, charged for corruption by authorities, and later arrested in Austria.

 In June 2010, Kosor proposed loosening the labor law and making it more business friendly, in order to foster economic growth.
 The proposed new labour law would have set a six-month deadline for hammering out a new collective agreement after the existing one expires.
 After that, the workers' rights would be subject to separate agreements with individual employers instead.
 The changing of the labour law was greatly opposed by five trade unions: a petition demanding a referendum gathered 813,016 signatures, far more than the required 449,506 signatures (10 percent of all voters in Croatia), in the first successful popular referendum attempt.

 Opinion polling was done for the prospective referendum: an Ipsos Puls for Nova TV poll of 8 July 2010 at a sample of 646 indicated 64% would support the referendum, 15% would be against, and 21% were undecided.

 CRO Demoskop also polled on the matter on 1 and 2 July at a sample of 1300, and found 88.6% of the polled would support it.